-How does the new Atkins diet work?
+How can the new Atkins diet work?

 Atkins diet: list of approved foods